Below you'll find the best walks and bushwalks worth experiencing on the Central Coast, New South Wales, Australia.

 Take a picnic and chill while the kids explore the little stream, beach and rocks.

 There's also a camping ground, non-flush toilets, picnic tables and a barbecue.

-To get there, head to Grahame Drive in Macmasters Beach and park along the road near the last house.
+To get to the Little Beach trail, head to Grahame Drive in Macmasters Beach and park along the road near the last house.